ramonskie/codex/walkthrough/concourse_pipelines_setup.md

 genesis ci beta  site/env
 genesis ci manual(or auto) site/env
 ```
 Then simply run `genesis ci check` to see if everything is set up correctly and use `genesis ci flow` to review that if the pipeline flows are correct.

 ### Set Up Vault

 #### Create read-only policies

-The read-only policies should be created for the pipelines.
-Depending on the requirements, one policy for all the pipelines which can access all the credentials under `secret/*` can be configured, or per policy per pipeline can be set up so each pipeline only has access to its own deployment secrets.
-It is not good to auth the vault with root for running pipeline purpose since the root has full access to all secrets in all backends.
+To limit the Vault access given to the Concourse workers, read-only policies should be created for the pipelines.
+The number of policies created depends on the required level of isolation.
+For lower security development environments, one policy for all the pipelines which can access all the credentials under `secret/*` can be configured.
+For higher security production environments, one policy per pipeline can be set up so each pipeline only has access to its own deployment secrets.
+It is not good for the workers to authenticate with Vault using root, since the root has full access to all secrets in all backends.

-In order to create a read only policy, run `vault auth` to log into the vault using root first. `vault policies` shows all the policies which are already defined.
-In this example, we will only create one `read-only` policy for all the pipelines.
-Run `vault policy-write read-only acl.hcl` to create a read-only policy which has read only right to the `secret/*` path, where `acl.hcl` is configured as follows:
+In order to create a read-only policy, run `vault auth` to log into Vault as root.
+Run `vault policies` to show all the policies which are already defined.
+In this example, we will only create one `read-only` policy for all of the pipelines.
+Run `vault policy-write read-only acl.hcl` to create a read-only policy which has read-only rights to the `secret/*` path, where `acl.hcl` is configured as follows:

 ```
 path "secret/*" {
   policy = "read"
 }
 ```
-Now `vault policies` should also show the `read-only` policy we created.
-Save your token for read-only policy and you can `vault auth` with the read-only policy token later.
+To confirm, run `vault policies` to see the `read-only` policy we created.
+Save the token for this policy and you can `vault auth` to try it out later.

 #### Set up AppID Authentication

-Notes: If the CLI to set up app-id method does not work for you, please check if you are using the right Vault CLI version.
+NOTE: If the CLI to set up the app-id method does not work for you, please check if you are using the right Vault CLI version.

 Let’s take a look what type of auth methods are enabled:
 ```